 Lost Traffic Ticket in GeorgiaPage OverviewSUMMARY: How to Find Lost Georgia Traffic Ticket Information

+Traffic tickets in Georgia are not handled through the DDS; rather, they are handled through your county court.
 Currently, you cannot search for a lost GA traffic ticket online.
-After losing your ticket, you'll need to contact the traffic court handling your case.
+After losing your traffic ticket, you'll need to contact the traffic court handling your case.
 The clerk can provide specific instructions on fighting your violation or paying the ticket fine.
+These lost ticket rules apply to speeding tickets, red light tickets, and possibly a lost parking ticket, but check with your local court to make sure.

 Continue reading this page for information on lost traffic tickets in Georgia.